“Once you go through a high conflict divorce you are never the same,” said Dana in an interview I had with her a few months ago.

 According to the National Institute of Mental Health people who experience a traumatic event will react with shock, anger, nervousness, fear, or even guilt.
 For most people, these common reactions go away over time, but for someone experiencing PTSD, these feelings continue to escalate until the person has difficulty living a normal life.
 Someone with PTSD usually has symptoms for longer than a month and cannot function as well as they did before the traumatic event.

 “It’s like I’m constantly in survival mode,” Dana, a resident of Nashville, Tennessee says.
 “I perceive a lot of things as a threat.
-My reaction is immediate defense for survival.
+My reaction is an immediate defense for survival.
 I’m hypervigilant and find it hard to enjoy life.

 My reaction to an unexpected tap on the shoulder from behind is quite different from someone without PTSD.
 I jump, scream or run as if I’m under attack.
 It is hard to explain but everything feels like an attack on my safety or security.
 A car turned in front of me one day, there was plenty of room, no danger of the car hitting me but I froze.
 I was unable to drive ahead, could only sit and cry.
 I’ve lost myself and my ability to calm myself after even the smallest adrenalin rush.”